Research Ethics and Integrity framework

 All research proposals should be screened for ethical implications.
 CSE Schools follow the principle of 'self-certification', whereby staff members identify key critical Ethics issue and inform the School.
 Critical issues include:

 When the need for review is identified, the proposal must be referred to an Ethics Committee or nominated individual within the School.
 Schools that experience a higher volume of review requests have set up Ethics Committees to handle proposals.
-Others, most notably those working in technical and theoretical fields, do not usually encounter Ethics issues.
+Others, most notably those working in technical and theoretical fields, encounter a lower volume of Ethics issues and convene their Research Committee as an Ethics Committee when required.

 Follow the links to access the relevant procedures: